MCP servers that can list incidents

 What to know

-All three return the live incident set, but they sit at different points in the stack.
+All four return the live incident set, but they sit at different points in the stack.
 PagerDuty is the alerting and on-call layer, so list_incidents there reflects what paged a human and who it routed to.
 Grafana's list_incidents reads from Grafana Incident, tied to the dashboards and alert rules already in the same workspace.
 Better Stack pairs incidents with uptime monitoring, and uptime_list_incidents accepts filtering options, so the agent can narrow to a status or window instead of paging the whole history.
+Datadog's search_datadog_incidents takes a query string, so the agent can scope to active incidents or a severity and read them next to the metrics and logs that triggered them.
 A read like this is safe to hand an agent freely: it changes nothing, and the worst case is a stale snapshot.

 Listing is a snapshot, and an agent that only sees the snapshot keeps rediscovering the same ground.
 One that remembers an incident on this service last week, or that a given alert is a known false positive the team agreed to mute, writes a triage summary that distinguishes a recurrence from a first-time page.
 The incident API hands back what's open; the judgment about whether it's noise comes from what happened before.